edumserrano/webpack-module-federation-with-angular/README.md

 The [shared section](https://webpack.js.org/plugins/module-federation-plugin/#sharing-libraries) of the `ModuleFederationPlugin` configuration let's you define libraries that are shared between your federated modules.
 This means you can, among other things, prevent the same library from being loaded several times.

-For more information see the [shared documentation page](/docs/shared.md).
+For more information see the [Shared modules in Webpack Module Federation](/docs/shared.md) documentation page.

-## Recommendations

-TODO

 ## Multi-frameworks with Module Federation

+The code demos in this repo focus on Angular apps.
+If you're interested in a multiple framework setup, where you can use different frameworks like Angular, Vue, React, etc on a single app then check the [Webpack Module Federation and multi-frameworks](/docs/multi-frameworks.md) documentation page.

+## Pitfalls

 TODO

-## Pitfalls
+## Recommendations

 TODO

 ## Other learning material